LinnierGames/My-Simple-App/README.md

 - feel free to separate different refactorings in multiple PRs (e.g. one PR for the networking layer refactor and another PR for laying UI using code instead of Interface Builder)
 - feel free to refactor the whole project into one PR!
 Just be sure to include what you've changed in the description 😊

+# How to propose an amend PR to a project

+Got an idea on how a project should start out with?
+Like no storyboards, or non-private methods should have docs, or even no force unwrapping?
+If so, follow the steps in **How to submit your revision** and add the **Amend Sample Project** label to your PR

+Your PR should not:
+1. introduce something that can be deemed as not common iOS knowledge
+1. use a Swift or iOS library/framework/tool that just came out within the month
+1. perform operations multi-threaded

 ps: I'm open to any and all suggestions on how to best help others see what industry level code looks like